JDL Travel

 We love cooking, but it definitely took some time to figure out how cooking while living full time in an RV would work for us.

-I was actually impressed at how much food we could tetris into our tiny refrigerator!
+I was impressed at how much food we could tetris into our tiny refrigerator!
 (Honorable mention to our tiny outdoor fridge that is great for overflow storage!)
 It became obvious that our real problem would be the dishes.
 At first I didn't change much about how I grocery shopped for the RV from how I grocery shopped in a house.
-I liked to plan for multiple dinners a week and a meal to prep for lunches, plus staples for breakfast and snacks.

 We became very comfortable cooking on our propane stove, and occasionally tested the oven.
-However, while we don't mind washing dishes by hand but it got to be a little exhausting to wash every dish you used each day on top of all of the dishes you created by cooking meals.
-Our kitchen island frequently turns into the dish drying station, and thank goodness for the USB rechargeable fan we bought that has been a game changer for dish drying!
+However, while we don't mind washing dishes by hand, it got to be a little exhausting to wash every dish you used each day on top of all of the dishes you created by cooking meals.
+Our kitchen island frequently turns into the dish drying station, and thank goodness for our rechargeable fan that has been a game changer for dish drying!
 This got us thinking about how to reduce dishes, which is a work in progress still...

 We were the lucky inheritors of multiple appliances from Dylan's Aunt and Uncle that have helped.
 They gave us an instant pot, propane grill, electric water kettle, and toaster oven!
 Of course living in a tiny space we were concerned about taking in so many new things, but we decided to bring them home, test them out and see what we liked, and prayed we could find some storage space for them!

 Although our RV is equipped with an outdoor stove, it is kind of weak.
-A slight breeze can make the weak flame even less effective.
 Not to mention that you can't grill on an outdoor stove, so we were excited to get back to grilling, which of course usually results in fewer dishes too!
 The electric kettle works well for morning coffee, although we can always boil water on the stove too.
 It felt great to incorporate a toaster back into our lives!
 We had been trying to toast bread etc. on the stove but it's a bit quicker to toast your bread in the toaster while you cook eggs on the stove.

 In our "sticks and bricks" house we used our CrockPot all the time, but determined it was too large to bring with us.
 We had done some research about instant pots but decided to wait and see.
-But hey, when I heard a family member had an extra instant pot I jumped at the chance to try it out!
+But hey, when I heard about a hand-me-down instant pot, I jumped at the chance to try it out!
 There is definitely a learning curve to instant pot cooking but we have had a lot of fun trying out recipes and all of its functionalities!
 The instant pot became key for us in our quest to reduce dishes!
 We ended up working towards a cook once, eat all week strategy.
 This meant fewer dishes, and less prep time in the kitchen if we didn't feel like cooking after work.

 Needless to say, I became highly motivated to figure out storage for all of our new appliances so that we could bring them on our travels!